metasoarous/semantic-csv/README.md

 ```
 ### Writing CSV data

-As with the input processing functions, the writer processing functions come in modular peices you can use as you see fit.
+As with the input processing functions, the writer processing functions come in modular pieces you can use as you see fit.
 This time let's use `clojure/data.csv`:

 ```clojure